danielbaleanu/binary-search/README.md

 A proof of concept for performing binary search on a dataset containing 100 million phone numbers using C++.

 ## Description
-This project demonstrates the efficient implementation of binary search on a large dataset of 100 million phone numbers, each within the range of '0700000000' to '0799999999'.
+This project demonstrates the efficient implementation of binary search on a large dataset of 100 million phone numbers, within the range of '0700000000' to '0799999999'.
 It also includes a name list generator where, by default, all names are labeled as 'Unknown'.
 The data is stored in two separate text files, and a Makefile is included for compilation.

 ## Getting Started
 To use this project, follow these steps: